CharliePoole/statiq-site/input/drafts/thomas-john-poole.md

 and her death made a big impression on the family, continuing through my own childhood and even later.

-At the time of the 1940 census, Tom is 26 and is working for the Department of Commerce, Bureau of Marine inspection as a stenographer.
-He is also active in the church and in January 1942 is elected Secretary of the Holy Child Jesus Men's club.
+At the time of the 1940 census, Tom was 26 and working for the Department of Commerce, Bureau of Marine inspection as a stenographer.
+He was also active in the church and in January 1942 was elected Secretary of the Holy Child Jesus Men's club.

-A month later, however, he is drafted and enters the army.
-He serves in Fort Dix, New Jersey, and rises to the rank of Staff Sergeant.
-He wrote home regularly and his granddaughter, was able to safeguard the letters.
+A month later, however, he was drafted and entered the army.
+He served in Fort Dix, New Jersey, rising to the rank of Staff Sergeant.
+He wrote home regularly and his granddaughter Christine has managed to safeguard the letters.
 They are interesting reading and give a picture of everyday life at the time.

 Tom was discharged from the army in October 1943.
 A few months later, in January 1944, his mother Mary died.
 Of course this was an enormous blow to the family.